6 Unexpected Benefits of Ghee

 Our gut naturally has micro-bacteria that convert the fiber and other nutrients, we eat, into butyric acid, which is essential for a healthy working digestive tract.
 Ghee naturally contains this acid, which can enhance the immune support for the gut and reduce inflammation of the intestinal wall.

 Old Indian practices included applying ghee to the scalp and skin for various ailments.
 Today, science has discovered that, Benefits of Ghee is good for dry skin and scalp or dandruff.
 Since it has anti-inflammatory properties it can decrease swelling of the skin and can be used to treat burns.

 Ghee has a very high boiling point and can, therefore, be used to cook food in.
 This can be beneficial as it has fewer calories than normal cooking oil.
 So why not fry your food in ghee?

 5. Lactose Intolerant?
 Not to Worry

 Ghee can be taken by anyone with a low threshold for lactose.
 This is because, when it is made, it is separated from all the milk proteins and contains very low amounts of casein, an important milk protein.

 6. A Great Source of Fat Soluble Vitamins

-Vitamin A, D, and E can be obtained by consuming ghee.
+Vitamin A, D, and E can be obtained by consuming Benefits of Ghee.
 They are extremely important to improve your health and eating ghee every morning can provide you with 15% of your daily requirement.